 Sometimes it seems like 10 years passes in the blink of an eye!
 In belated celebration of the first publication of Raising the Standards Through Chapter Books, I am excited to announce the upcoming release of the newly revised 2nd edition!
 Take a sneak peek inside as I share the first 26 pages with you!

-Order your book today, and join us on a Tuesdays this summer for a one-hour Book Talk and Q&A. It will be a chance to dialogue with me and other teachers about the book and share your tips and tricks!
+Order your book today, and join us on a Tuesdays for Q&A. It will be a chance to dialogue with me and other teachers about the book and share your tips and tricks!
 I hope you will join me!
 Pick your date and sign up on my calendar.

 The new book has a fresh new cover with the bright green instead of blue color.
 An updated image emphasizes the volume of reading students will achieve.
 Wider margins give teachers room to write notes on the page!
 It will be easy to tell which version of the book you have, old or new!

 The release of the 2nd edition has been years in the making; I first sat down to update the book at the height of the pandemic.
 But, as teachers turned to remote teaching, my time and energy was redirected toward creating virtual curriculum tools and home reading tools for parents.
 Now that students are back in school (Halleluiah!)
 I returned once again to the task of updating the book to match new standards, new buzzwords, and the most current research in the teaching of reading.